-EPCRA section 313 requires reports by "facilities," which are defined as "all buildings, equipment, structures, and other stationary items which are located on a single site or on contiguous or adjacent sites and which are owned or operated by the same person."
+EPCRA section 313 requires reports by "facilities," which are defined as "all buildings, equipment, structures, and other stationary items which are located on a single site or on contiguous or adjacent sites and which are owned or operated by the same person (or by any person which controls, is controlled by, or under common control with such person).
+A facility may contain more than one establishment."

-The SIC code system defines business "establishments" as "distinct and separate economic activities [that] are performed at a single physical location."
+EPCRA section 313 defines establishment as "an economic unit, generally at a single physical location, where business is conducted or where services or industrial operations are performed."
 Under section 372.30(c) of the reporting rule, you may submit a separate Form R for each establishment, or for groups of establishments in your facility, provided all releases and other waste management activities and source reduction activities involving the EPCRA section 313 chemical from the entire facility are reported.
 This allows you the option of reporting separately on the activities involving an EPCRA section 313 chemical at each establishment, or group of establishments (e.g., part of a covered facility), rather than submitting a single Form R for that EPCRA section 313 chemical for the entire facility.
 However, if an establishment or group of establishments does not manufacture, process, or otherwise use or release or otherwise manage as waste an EPCRA section 313 chemical, you do not have to submit a report for that establishment or group of establishments for that particular chemical.
 (See also Section B.2.a of these instructions.)

 A covered facility must report all releases and other waste management activities and source reduction activities of an EPCRA section 313 chemical if the facility meets a reporting threshold for that EPCRA section 313 chemical.
-However, if the facility is composed of several distinct establishments, EPA allows these establishments to submit separate reports for the EPCRA section 313 chemical as long as all releases and other waste management activities of the EPCRA section 313 chemical from the entire facility are accounted for.
 Whether submitting a report for the entire facility or separate reports for the establishments, the threshold determination must be made based on the entire facility.
 Indicate in Section 4.2 whether your report is for the entire covered facility as a whole or for part of a covered facility (i.e., one or more establishments).

-Federal facilities and contractors at federal facilities (GOCOs-Government-owned, contractor-operated facilities) check either 4.2c or 4.2d, but not both.
-Federal facilities check 4.2c, even if their TRI reports contain release and other waste management information from contractors located at the facility.
-Contractors at federal facilities, which are required by EPCRA section 313 to file TRI reports independently of the federal facility, check 4.2d.
+Federal facilities and contractors at federal facilities (GOCOs-Government-owned, contractor-operated facilities) should check either 4.2c or 4.2d, but not both.
+Federal facilities should check 4.2c, even if their TRI reports contain release and other waste management information from contractors located at the facility.
+Contractors at federal facilities, which are required by EPCRA section 313 to file TRI reports independently of the federal facility, should check 4.2d.
 This information is important to prevent duplication of federal facility data.
 (See Appendix A for further guidance on these instructions.)